OldManUmby/DND.SRD.Wiki/pages/12.spellcasting/default.md

 A target must make a Dexterity saving throw.
 The target takes 10d8 lightning damage on a failed save, or half as much damage on a successful one.

-**_At Higher Levels._** When you cast this spell using a spell slot of 7th level or higher, one additional bolt leaps from the first target to another target for each slot level above 6th.
+**_At Higher Levels_**.
+When you cast this spell using a spell slot of 7th level or higher, one additional bolt leaps from the first target to another target for each slot level above 6th.

 ##### Charm Person